evanpeck/evanpeck.github.io/_pages/about.md

 - **May/June:** Joined the Board of Directors for [CRA-E (Computing Research Association - Education)](https://cra.org/crae/).
 Traveled to Chicago for annual Board meeting.
 - **Apr:** Joined the [Journal of Visualization and Interaction (JoVI)](https://www.journalovi.org/) as an Associate Editor.
 - **Apr:** Visited Harvey Mudd College and Pomona College to give [a seminar talk on public data visualization and commmunication](https://www.hmc.edu/calendar/events/cs-colloquium-evan-peck/).
-- **Mar:** CU's _CMCI Now Magazine_ wrote a feature on my work: [#TechEthics](https://www.colorado.edu/cmcinow/2024/02/02/techethics)
-- **Jan:** Launched the _Just Tech Fellows_ program at CU for SP24 - a multi-disciplinary + mult-institution collection of undergraduate students + faculty that work at the intersection of tech + society.
-- **Dec:** Our ACM CHI 2024 workshop proposal [Toward a More Comprehensive Understanding of Visualization Literacy](https://visualization-literacy.github.io/CHI2024/) was accepted!
-I'm excited to co-organize with an outstanding group of faculty.
-- **Nov:** Along with colleagues at Bucknell University, I am a co-PI for a new grant via [Mozilla's Responsible Computing Challenge](https://foundation.mozilla.org/en/blog/mozilla-announces-15-new-responsible-computing-challenge-awardees-in-the-us/).
-In this interdisciplinary, multi-institution collaboration, we'll create a _Just Computing Fellows_ program and look to reimagine data visualization education at CU Boulder.

 </div>